-You will also need to know John's answers, measurements and test results:
+John's answers, measurements and test results:

-Height 164 cm, weight 65 kg (waist 88 cm)
+Height 164 cm, weight 65 kg, waist 88 cm.
+His waist to height ratio is 0.54.

 Urine dip test is negative for glucose, protein and blood.
 So, John does not have diabetes and kidney disease is unlikely.